mleegina/food-finder/README.md

 # Food Finder

-An Angular project, that can help you decide what to eat.
+An Angular project that can help you decide what to eat.
 This SPA also gives a recommendation of the top three rated restaurants based off the geolocation of the device.
 Powered by Zomato, Food2Fork, and CocktailDB APIs.

 # Screenshots
 ![Screenshot of Page](https://github.com/mleegina/food-finder/blob/master/img/landing.png)